Strategies for Teaching Quantitative Concepts Online

 Visible: Visibility is closely linked to the concept of social presence.
 In a face-to-face classroom where students and the instructor meet in the same place at the same time for a shared experience, there is a high degree of two-way visibility.
 The online classroom differs largely because written feedback replaces face-to-face, verbal communication, often leading students to feel as if the instructor is not actively participating.
 This makes it more likely for the students to adopt a passive role or become unresponsive, leading to lower levels of meaningful learning.
 Suggested strategies to counteract the perceived lack of visibility focus on the instructor’s visibility being actively demonstrated through public and private communication channels.

-Organized: Online learners generally choose to take online courses assuming these will provide more flexibility for their busy schedules.
-Because of this, they need to clearly understand what is expected of them so they can plan and organize their time in order to efficiently meet course requirements.
+Organized: Online learners generally choose to take online courses, assuming these will provide more flexibility for their busy schedules.
+Because of this, they need to clearly understand what is expected of them so they can plan and organize their time in order to meet course requirements efficiently.
 This increased time management responsibility on the part of the learner also means that there is an increased organizational responsibility on the part of the online instructor.
 To meet the needs of students, instructors must plan to offer multiple touchpoints to enhance student learning and ensure that the learning outcomes have been achieved.
 Scheduled meetings with students and frequent ungraded “knowledge check” quizzes are helpful touchpoints.

 Compassionate: Adult often choose an online format because of the conditions and challenges they face in the real world, including personal and professional commitments.
 Instructors need to be responsive by demonstrating compassion and understanding toward their students’ needs.
-This can be accomplished through providing access and permission to communicate directly in mutually suitable ways (i.e. by email, by phone, by Skype); reminding students of expectations related to course participation; and responding timeously and directly to student problems and/or concerns.
+This can be accomplished by providing access and permission to communicate directly in mutually suitable ways (i.e., by email, by phone, by Skype); reminding students of expectations related to course participation; and responding timeously and directly to student problems and/or concerns.

 Analytical: Management on the part of instructors includes the timely return of assignments and the evaluation and grading of student work.
-While CANVAS LMS provides tools for assessment and analysis, it is ultimately the instructor’s responsibility to determine whether the form of the assessment is appropriate, meaningful, and relevant.
+While Canvas LMS provides tools for assessment and analysis, it is ultimately the instructor’s responsibility to determine whether the form of the assessment is appropriate, meaningful, and relevant.
 Suggested strategies include clear expectations and detailed guidelines for assignments and transparency of grading through the use of detailed rubrics.

 Leader-by-Example: Online instructors set the tone for student performance, and instructors should model best practice strategies that will meaningfully engage students and guide the overall learning experience.
 There are a variety of ways in which instructors can model appropriate online learning and behavior.
 These actions may include an initial synchronous introduction or weekly synchronous chat during which the instructor provides clear and helpful responses to any questions or concerns.
 Model responsibility and accountability by returning assignments and grades within the communicated established time period.
-Present feedback in a professional and organized manner which may include targeted resources to support student understanding.
+Present feedback in a professional and organized manner, which may include targeted resources to support student understanding.
 Model the appropriate and acceptable ways in which students are expected to communicate and interact online by maintaining a visible presence within your online course.

 Response Time and Grading Expectations